 While the real threat of the virus is person-to-person contact, disinfecting surfaces with bleach or disinfectant wipes will likely kill the virus on surfaces as it does for the regular flu.
 A lot of stores have this in stock, but available via pickup only.

 Buy whatever your go-to cough and cold medicines are (the doctor we spoke to recommended ibuprofen, Tylenol, Sudafed and Delsym) and dissolvable electrolyte solutions (pedialyte or Gatorade) as well.
 If you or your child is on a prescription, consider trying to get an additional month of meds even if you have to pay out of pocket (this simply requires a call to a doctor from either yourself or the pharmacist).
 Is this potentially expensive?
 Yes.
 But it may save some hassles if there is a run on meds or if access to pharmacies is somehow cut off.

 While you’re at the pharmacy get the flu shot if you haven’t already and feel healthy (no sore throat, congestion, cough).
-Though doctors can’t say with confidence that this inoculation will help with COVID, many believe it will and there’s no clear downside.

 Frozen Fruits and Vegetables

 As they’re blanched and then frozen soon after harvest, frozen fruits and vegetables are nearly as nutritious as fresh vegetables but with a far longer shelf life.
 So stock up on frozen berries, spinach, peas, carrots, and other such items just in case.